onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 our system wasn't consciously designed - it mostly evolved by happenstance & contingency

-Incentives from first principles AKA life's thermodynamic imperative solving the same thermodynamic imperative on each consecutive level
+Incentives from first principles AKA life's thermodynamic imperative - staying far from equilibrium solving the same thermodynamic imperative on each consecutive level

 Recognition Economy